ArcadeData/arcadeanalytics-recipes/README.md

 Save and start the index process of the data source.

-## OrientDB 3.0.x: explore the demo database with Gremlin
+## JanusGraph: explore the demo database with Gremlin

 To play with the Janus's demo database, open a new shell and start the container: